Now Playing

 Secretary of State Hillary Clinton said the U.S. is preparing new penalties against Iran in the wake of the plot.

 In an interview with The Associated Press, Clinton said the Treasury Department soon would put more people under sanctions.
-She also predicted the plot would further isolate Iran.
+She also predicted the plot would further isolate Iran in the global community.

 This story contains material from The Associated Press